flow-build/coverage-calculator/README.md

-# blueprint-coverage-calculator
+# flowbuild-coverage-calculator

-blueprint-coverage-calculator is a plugin to test a workflow and analyse its history of processes.
+flowbuild-coverage-calculator is a plugin to test a workflow and analyse its history of processes.
 Also this plugin calculate tests node and connection coverage.
 It uses Cucumber to run automated tests and builtin scripts to calculate tests coverage.

 ## Installation

 In order to use this plugin you need to run the following command to install the required dependencies:
 ```
-npm install --save-dev blueprint-coverage-calculator @cucumber/cucumber console-table-printer
+npm install --save-dev flowbuild-coverage-calculator @cucumber/cucumber console-table-printer
 ```

 ## Usage